ManjitShortcut/Task/Kahoot/README.md

 * Property: All public property in a class at the top follow by private property, then all ui element
 * All public method should be on the top with group by #pargma mark Public method then by private methods group by #pargma mark private method

+##NB: Remember add child coordinator to parent coordinator array and also remove child coordinator when pop/dismissed the view